Galileo Robotics — FRC Team 4669

 Founded in 2013, Galileo Robotics is a team of high school students from the Galileo Academy of Science and Technoloy in San Francisco that competes in the FIRST Robotics Competition.
 We seek to inspire and encourage future generations of engineers, scientists, and tech workers from all backgrounds.
 We have several subteams--from programming to mechanical to 3D modeling--that allows everyone to build their skillset and work effectively as team.

 I joined the team in 2018 with little technical skill or experience.
 With the help of my amazing mentors and subteam leaders, I was able to quickly progress and improve my skills in parametric 3D modeling (CAD) using Autodesk Inventor and robot design.
-I am proud to have served as Galileo Robotics' Captain and Lead Designer.
+I am honored to have been Galileo Robotics' Captain and Lead Designer.

 Due to the COVID-19 pandemic, the FRC 2021 season, Game Changers, will be held virtually.
 There are two virtual competitions: the Game Design Challenge and